algorithms

 model (Module) – The converted model to be searched.

-constraints (Dict[str, str | float | Dict | None]) –
+constraints (dict[str, str | float | dict | None]) –

 The dictionary from constraint name to upper bound the searched model has to satisfy.
 Currently, we support

-as constraints.
+flopsandparamsas constraints.
 The constraints dictionary generally takes the following form:constraints = {"params": 5.0e6, "flops": 4.5e8}

 We recommend to simply provide the most relevant constraint, e.g., flops: